 Kirtland AFB conducted installation-wide biological surveys, and the USFWS has not designated or identified any critical habitat on Kirtland AFB (Kirtland AFB, 2022a).
 Pursuant to Section 7(a)(2) of the Endangered Species Act of 1973, as amended (16 USC 1531 et seq.), the USAF sent consultation letters to USFWS and New Mexico Game and Fish requesting concurrence that the Proposed Action is not likely to adversely affect any species or critical habitat.
-Responses to those consultation letters have not been received as of publication of this Draft EA.
+USFWS and New Mexico Game and Fish did not provide comments or raise issues regarding the Proposed Action.
 The USFWS Section 7 Consultation website was reviewed for a list of species and critical habitat that "may be present" within the project area, and none were identified.